minkeymouse/nowcasting-kr/STATUS.md

 **What Was Done This Iteration:**
 - ✅ **Documentation updates only** - Updated STATUS.md, ISSUES.md, and CONTEXT.md to track project state
+  - Updated STATUS.md to document current experiment state (models trained, backtests failed, forecasting results exist)
+  - Updated ISSUES.md to reorganize DDFM metrics improvement research plan with more detailed action items
-  - Updated experiment status documentation to reflect actual state
+  - Updated CONTEXT.md to reflect current state of experiments and code improvements
-  - Enhanced DDFM metrics documentation in ISSUES.md
   - No code changes, no experiments run, no tables/plots regenerated this iteration
 - ⚠️ **No code changes** - No Python code files modified this iteration (only documentation updated)
 - ⚠️ **No new experiments run** - No new training, forecasting, or backtesting executed this iteration (Agent cannot execute scripts per user rules)
+- ⚠️ **No tables/plots regenerated** - Tables and plots exist from previous regeneration (Dec 9 10:00), not regenerated this iteration
 - ⚠️ **PDF not compiled** - Report sections ready but compilation requires manual execution (Agent cannot execute scripts): `cd nowcasting-report && ./compile.sh`

 **What Was NOT Done This Iteration:**